 Frank Mason’s work as a commercial artist reached it zenith with his work for the railway and shipping companies in the interwar period.
 His reputation was made when the LNER gave him and four other poster designers exclusive design contracts between 1927 and 1932.
 The other four commercial artist were Frank Newbould, Tom Purvis, Austin Cooper and Fred Taylor.
 They became known as “The Big Five”.

-A full catalogue raisonne of Mason’s railway posters containing much new research on their date of publication is included in the forthcoming book Frank Henry Mason: Marine Painter and Poster Artist available soon through this website.
+A full catalogue raisonne of Mason’s railway posters containing much new research on their date of publication is included book Frank Henry Mason: Marine Painter and Poster Artist available through this website.

 The Late Victorian period saw a revival in print making in Britain with exponents such as Francis Seymour Hayden, James McNeill Whistler, and Sir Frank Short creating a market for work made with the needle rather than the brush.

 Mason may well have learnt how to print the copper plates he etched through the writing of Sir Frank Short and commenced print making around 1910.
 He had soon set up an etching press at his Marine Parade Studio in Scarborough publishing etchings of local views to satisfy a keen local demand.

 Later after the Great War he published 23 drypoint etchings through the offices of the Fine Art Trade Guild.
 All 23 prints are fully illustrated in the forthcoming book entitled Frank Henry Mason: Marine Painter and Poster Artist soon available on this website

 With the demise of the etching market in 1929 a change in collector taste led to a demand for limited edition or standard edition colour prints.